skjolber/external-nfc-api/README.md

 Demo client
 ==============
 The demo client keeps track of the service, reader and tag states.
+It can also start and stop the service.

 Supported readers
 =================